-Today it is all about the cloud and how it is transforming conventional working methods globally.
+Today it is all about the cloud and transforming conventional working methods globally.
 Cloud computing has left the strategic world only to become a never-changing reality.
 The current transformative trend of hybrid workspace and AI inclusion is only here to stay and become more integral in the future.
-As per latest survey, Cloud Computing is India’s strongest skill currently with a whopping 74% proficiency.
+As per the latest survey, Cloud Computing is India’s most vital skill currently, with a whopping 74% proficiency.

 Let’s check a few cloud computing stories that made headlines in 2022: